 When we give in to the temptation to be theatrical or eye-catching, we perhaps mutter to ourselves, 'But I am doing it for the very best of reasons'.
 We do not know what the 'pinnacle' of the Temple was (the word simply means 'little wing'), but clearly Jesus was being tempted to try flying, on the grounds that God would look after him.

 What would this achieve?
 Most probably, he would end up dead, before his time.
 But suppose he had succeeded, and found himself actually flying?
 It would not have helped to build the Father's Kingdom; it would have brought about the Jesus Fan Club.
 But 'Jesus the Flying Guru' is not what it was all about for him, and nor is it for us.
 Jesus' task, and our task, is to point all the time, not to himself (not to ourselves) but to the Father.

 Something to do

 You have often seen people performing spectacular, eye-catching gestures, and you have complained about how they were showing off, or waited for them to fail, so that you could say 'I told you so!'
 Today, try having a look at your own life; do you think that you have ever gone in for something like that, and convinced yourself that it was all right?
 Does this suggest something that you might change in the way you live?

 Something to pray

-Dear Jesus, St Luke tells us that after the Devil had tried to tempt you, he departed "until the right moment", and we understand that the "right moment" was the time of your suffering and death.
+Dear Jesus, St Luke tells us that after the Devil had tried to tempt you, he departed 'until the right moment', and we understand that the 'right moment' was the time of your suffering and death.
 As we journey through Lent towards that moment, help us to be aware of the temptations that beset us, and to which we give in, all too often.
-Give us the grace to build your Father's Kingdom just as you did, unselfishly, lovingly, and always focussed on God.
+Give us the grace to build your Father's Kingdom just as you did, unselfishly, lovingly, and always focused on God.
 Amen.